Deformations of representations of fundamental groups of complex varieties: Application to the deformation theory of representations of fundamental groups

 \begin{remark} If $L$ is formal above $\mathfrak{g}$, then the above computations show that $\Def_L$ reduces to the product of the equation $[x,x]=0$ in $H^1(L)$ and the vector space $\mathfrak{g}/\epsilon(H^0(L))$.
-Thus we recover completely the result of Goldman-Millson \cite[Theorem~3.5]{GoldmanMillson}, purely by methods of $L_\infty$ algebras and without invoking their operation $\bowtie$ (kind of homotopy fiber product of groupoids \cite[\S~2.1.1]{EyssidieuxSimpson} used to define $\Def_{L,\epsilon}$ from $\Def_L$). \end{remark}
+Thus we recover completely the result of Goldman-Millson \cite[Theorem~3.5]{GoldmanMillson}, purely by methods of $L_\infty$ algebras and without invoking the operation that they denote by $\bowtie$ (homotopy fiber product of groupoids \cite[\S~2.1.1]{EyssidieuxSimpson} used to define $\Def_{L,\epsilon}$ from $\Def_L$). \end{remark}

 In geometric situations, this is what we get.